Chicago Bulls: 2008–2010: Appearance of Derrick Rose

-On February 18, 2010, John Salmons was traded to the Milwaukee Bucks for Joe Alexander and Hakim Warrick.
-Meanwhile, Tyrus Thomas was traded to the Charlotte Bobcats for Acie Law, Flip Murray and a future protected first-round pick.
-On April 14, 2010, the Bulls clinched the playoffs with the number 8 seed.
-Unlike the previous year, however, the Bulls' playoff run was shorter and less dramatic as they were eliminated by the Cleveland Cavaliers in five games.
-On May 4, 2010, the Bulls officially fired head coach Vinny Del Negro.
+In the 2009 NBA Draft, the Bulls selected James Johnson and Taj Gibson.
+They also lost Ben Gordon to the Detroit Pistons in free agency.
+The following season, the team made further trades, including sending John Salmons to the Milwaukee Bucks and Tyrus Thomas to the Charlotte Bobcats.
+The Bulls finished with the eighth seed in the 2010 playoffs but were eliminated in five games by the Cleveland Cavaliers.
+In May 2010, the team fired head coach Vinny Del Negro.

-2010–2011: Arrival of Tom Thibodeau
+2010–2011: Arrival of Tom Thibodeau and Rose's MVP year

 In early June 2010, Boston Celtics assistant Tom Thibodeau accepted a three-year contract to fill the Bulls' head coaching vacancy.
 He was officially introduced on June 23.
 On July 7, it was revealed that Carlos Boozer of the Utah Jazz had verbally agreed to an $80 million, five-year contract.
 Afterwards, the Bulls traded veteran point guard Kirk Hinrich to the Washington Wizards to create more cap space.
 The Bulls also signed former 76er and Jazz sharpshooter Kyle Korver to a three-year, $15 million contract.
 The same day that the Bulls signed Kyle Korver, they signed Turkish All-Star Ömer Aşık.
 After being matched by the Orlando Magic for J. J. Redick, they signed their third free agent from the Jazz in the off-season in shooting guard Ronnie Brewer, traded for former Warrior point guard C.J.
 Watson, and signed former Bucks power forward Kurt Thomas as well as former Spurs player Keith Bogans and former Celtic Brian Scalabrine.

 Rose earned the 2011 NBA MVP Award, thereby becoming the youngest player in NBA history to win it.
 He became the first Bulls player since Michael Jordan to win the award.
 As a team, Chicago finished the regular season with a league-best 62–20 record and clinched the first seed in the Eastern Conference for the first time since 1998.
 The Bulls defeated the Indiana Pacers and the Atlanta Hawks in five and six games, respectively, thereby reaching the Eastern Conference finals for the first time since 1998, and faced the Miami Heat.
 After winning the first game of the series, they lost the next four games, ending their season.